ruby-rdf/shex/examples/jsonld/README.md

 # Updating vocabulary

-Vocabulary definitions are managed in \_vocab.csv.
+Vocabulary definitions are managed in vocab.csv.
 Add or change entries within this file.
-Regenerate csvw.ttl, csvw.jsonld, and index.html as described below.
+Regenerate shex.ttl, shex.jsonld, and index.html as described below.

-# Building index.html, csvw.jsonld and csvw.ttl
+# Building index.html, shex.jsonld and shex.ttl

-All files are based on \_vocab.xlsx, used to generate \_vocab.csv.
-Run `mk_vocab.rb` to build both `index.html`, `csvw.jsonld` and `csvw.ttl`
+All files are based on vocab.csv,.
+Run `mk_vocab.rb` to build both `index.html`, `shex.jsonld` and `shex.ttl`